mrizaln/glfw-cpp/README.md

 No manual cleanup necessary, the classes defined already using RAII pattern.

-One caveat is that you need to make sure that `glfw_cpp::Instance::Handle` outlive `glfw_cpp::WindowManager` and `glfw_cpp::WindowManager` outlive `glfw_cpp::Window`s in order for the program to be well defined and not crashing.
+One thing to keep in mind is that you need to make sure that `glfw_cpp::Instance::Handle` outlive `glfw_cpp::WindowManager` and `glfw_cpp::WindowManager` outlive `glfw_cpp::Window`s in order for the program to be well defined and not crashing.

 The above example is a single-threaded, one window example.
 For a multi-window and multithreaded example, you can see [here](./example/source/multi.cpp) or [here](./example/source/multi_multi_manager.cpp) directory (I also use a different OpenGL loader library there).

+## Limitation

+Other limitation is that `glfw_cpp::WindowManager` should not be moved after it created `glfw_cpp::Window`s since each window created from it has a pointer to the `glfw_cpp::WindowManager`.
+If you are doing that it may leads to undefined behavior (dereferencing a pointer to a destroyed `glfw_cpp::WindowManager` for example).
+If the `glfw_cpp::WindowManager` hasn't created any `glfw_cpp::Window`s (or they are already destroyed) it is okay to move it.